Architecture-Aware Synthesis of Stabilizer Circuits from Clifford Tableaus: Related work

 \subsection{Heuristic for choosing the pivot qubit}

-As stated, the pivot qubit can be any non-cutting vertex in the connectivity graph.
+As previously stated, the pivot qubit can be any non-cutting vertex in the connectivity graph.
 However, the choice of pivot will influence which gates will be synthesized.

-Since our primary goal is synthesizing the Clifford tableau with as few CNOTs as possible, we want to choose the row with the smallest Steiner tree.
-However, calculating the minimum Steiner tree is NP-hard~\cite{karp2010reducibility}.
-For our implementation, we opted for an approximate Steiner tree solution, similar to~\cite{Nash_2020,kissinger2019cnot,Wu_2023,vandegriend2023dynamic}.
-To improve the computational overhead, we also opted to pre-compute the shortest paths between each qubit using the Floyd-Warshall algorithm~\cite{floyd1962algorithm, warshall1962theorem}, which provides a lookup table for distances: $d$.
+Since our primary goal is synthesizing the Clifford tableau with as few CNOTs as possible, we want to choose the row with the smallest Steiner tree as this reduces the number of CNOTs required to traverse the Steiner trees in steps (3) and (5) of the proposed algorithm.
+However, identifying the minimum Steiner tree is NP-hard~\cite{karp2010reducibility}.
+Instead, we use the sum of the shortest paths as an approximation for the size of the minimum Steiner tree.
+Additionally, we also opted to pre-compute the shortest paths between each qubit using the Floyd-Warshall algorithm~\cite{floyd1962algorithm, warshall1962theorem} to reduce the computational overhead.
+This provides a lookup table for distances: $d$.
 Thus, we can use these distances to approximate the cost of the Steiner tree for the pivot row $r$ as follows:

-where $T$ is the Clifford tableau and $\mathbb{I}: \mathbb{B} \rightarrow \{0, 1\}$ describes the indicator function converting a boolean expression to its corresponding pesudoboolean integer.
-Intuetively we are cunting the number of non identity interactions for each row and estimating the distance of removing those.
+where $T$ is the Clifford tableau and $\mathbb{I}: \mathbb{B} \rightarrow \{0, 1\}$ describes the indicator function converting a boolean expression to its corresponding pseudo-boolean integer.
+Intuitively, we are counting the number of non-identity interactions for each row and estimating the distance of removing those.
 Hence, for our heuristic, we want to pick a non-cutting vertex $r$ for the graph $G$ such that $s(r)$ is minimized.

+Our initial investigation uses a simple greedy heuristic, where we choose the pivot qubit with the lowest cost at each iteration.
+However, similar to other NP-hard problems with a super-polynomial search space, greedy methods do not guarantee a good solution.
+Hence, we conducted a secondary investigation to identify the sensitivity of our method to pivot qubit selection.
+We implemented two stochastic approaches for qubit selection: random sampling, and a randomized greedy approach.
+In the random sampling approach, we choose a valid pivot qubit at random, disregarding cost.
+In the randomized greedy approach, we apply a weighted selection with the probability of choosing a pivot qubit $r_i$ related to $\textnormal{P}(r=r_i) = \frac{\textnormal{e}^{-s(r_i)}}{\sum_j{\textnormal{e}^{-s(r_j)}}}$, then choosing the best final circuit after $20$ iterations of the full synthesis algorithm.
+We note that this is a very rudimentary investigation into pivot selection as only one cost function was considered and no tuning of the random greedy algorithm was performed.